CEsarABC/DataCentricProject/README.md

 - Project fully deployed to Heroku  https://cooking-book-cb.herokuapp.com/
   - The project was deployed following the guidelines from the code Institute materials
   - New project was created in Heroku
-  - requirements.txt was created
+  - requirements.txt was created by the use of `pip3 freeze`
   - Procfile was created
   - Heroku remote was set in order to push application
-  - Configuration variables were changed as indicated to have 'IP' = (0.0.0.0) and 'PORT' = (5000)
+  - Configuration variables were changed as indicated to have `'IP' = (0.0.0.0) and 'PORT' = (5000)`
+  - To access the recipes for edition you can use and test your own recipes or just use:
+    - ==author: Cesar DOB: 24/02/87==
+    - ==author: Oscar DOB: 24/02/88==

 - pip3 used to install pymongo